jacques/giftcard-service-interface/src/docs/devguide/hugo/site/content/protocol-basics.md

 ## Security

 All communication shall be secured by establishing an SSL encrypted transport.
 SSL provides a manner for client and server systems to identify themselves to each other as well as to establish an encrypted channel over which they may securely communicate.
 SSL provides security at a network level and identifies entities who communicate to each other.
+At a minimum server side SSL authentication shall be enforced although both server and client side authentication is performed (mutual authentication).

 Since the Giftcard Service Interface is a RESTful service, server implementations are typically hosted on web servers.
 Using the HTTP Basic Authentication headers over and above SSL allows the sender of a message to be identified at an application level and any appropriate processing to take place on a per-sender basis.